rygelouv/Tanga/README.md

 ### Architecture?

-This project follows a typical/classic MVVM approach or whatever you may wanna call it if you think it’s not MVVM.
-It doesn’t really matter, what is important here is that we use a ViewModel class that holds an observable state object.
+This project follows a typical/classic MVVM approach or whatever you may wanna call it if you think it’s not MVVM, tt doesn’t really matter.
+What is important here is that we use a ViewModel class that holds an observable state object.
 State must be modeled in the form of a single object that represents all its variations.
 We use data class to model and represent state.
 It could have been sealed classes but that also doesn’t really matter, each approach has their pros and cons.

 ### Why isn’t the Repository also in the feature package

-There is a misconception among Android engineers who think tend to link a repository to a feature.
+There is a misconception among Android engineers who tend to attach and couple a repository to a feature.
 They will build a UI screen, then it’s viewModel and then its repository and sometime even adding a useless UseCase in the middle.
-A repository should be coupled to a feature.
+A repository should NOT be coupled to a feature.
 A repository should be setup by Model and not by feature.
 For example: UserRepository manages data related to the User model, OrderRepository managers data related to Orders (CRUD and all other type of operations).
+HomeRepository or SearchRepository or ReadSummaryRepository are not valid repositories.
 So a repository has nothing to do in a feature package.
 Plus, a repository should be reusable across multiple features.
 Even if you had UseCases, repositories and UseCase are not the same type of components in your architecture.
-You can have a UseCase for each feature but you should not have Repo for each feature, that doesn’t make any sense.
+You can have a UseCase for each feature but you should not have Repo for each feature.
 And seriously, think twice before using UseCases though.

 ### Interactors?